The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory

 From the chromatic perspective of stable homotopy theory, we study $\Sp$ by the height filtration of formal group laws at each prime $p$.
 One way to extract the monochromatic information of spectra is to localize them at the height $n$ Morava $K$-theory $K(n)$.
 The Picard group of the category of $K(1)$-local spectra $\Sp_{K(1)}$ is: \cite{HMS_picard,Strickland_interpolation}

 One observation is that the $K(1)$-local Picard group $\Pic\left(\Sp_{K(1)}\right)$ is a \emph{profinite} abelian group.
 This holds for $\Pic\left(\Sp_{K(n)}\right)$ in general for any $n$ by \cite[Proposition 14.3.(d)]{Hovey-Strickland_1999} (see also \cite{Goerss-Hopkins}).
 The main purpose of this paper is to lift the inverse limit topology\footnote{Not necessarily profinite.
-Recall the limit of (discrete) sets $X=\lim_i X_i$ can be modelled as a subset of $\prod X_i$, which has a non-trivial product topology.
+Recall the limit of (discrete) sets $X=\lim_i X_i$ can be modeled as a subset of $\prod X_i$, which has a non-trivial product topology.
 The limit $X$ then inherits a subspace topology.
 This is also the weakest topology on $X$ to make the projection maps $X\to X_i$ continuous with each $X_i$ being discrete.
-We say $X$ has an inverse limit topology.
 It is called profinite if the $X_i$'s are all finite sets. } on Picard groups of $K(n)$-local ring spectra to the level of Picard spaces.
 This topology allows us to identify the entire $E_1$ and $E_2$-pages of a descent spectral sequence for Picard spaces of $K(n)$-local profinite Galois extensions.